Jump to a section

 We have taken part in the Shakespeare for School’s Festival as well as performing at Oldham Coliseum and as part of the One-Act-Play Festival.

-There is a weekly Drama Club for students in both Autumn and Summer term for Year 7 and Year 8 students to attend.
+There is a weekly Drama Club for learners in both Autumn and Summer term for Year 7 and Year 8 learners to attend.

-The department offer a wide range of theatre trips for students to attend at professional theatres such as The Lowry, Royal Exchange and The Contact Theatre in Manchester.
-GCSE students must attend these as part of the course for evaluating live performance and there are other opportunities for KS3 students to attend as reward trips for excellent attitude to learning in Drama.
+The department offer a wide range of theatre trips for learners to attend at professional theatres such as The Lowry, Royal Exchange and The Contact Theatre in Manchester.
+GCSE learners must attend these as part of the course for evaluating live performance and there are other opportunities for KS3 learners to attend as reward trips for excellent attitude to learning in Drama.